Skip to content

 Is University of Northern Iowa Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Northern Iowa earn a median of $55,177, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Northern Iowa earn a median of $55,177, roughly in line with the national average for college graduates.

 $47,222